unlight/asmt-javascript-questions/README.md

 - What is the functional programming?
 And the difference between OOP.
 Pros and cons.
 Have you used lodash or other functional libs?
 - How to convince some members of your team in that their approach is wrong?
 - What is disadvantages of using filters in templates in AngularJs?
-- Have you faced any failures in your development career and if you had please describe the worst one and what you’ve learned from it?

 ### Terms in few words / one sentence
 * closure